 Visiting Pompeii is a journey back in time.
 The city of Ancient Rome is a must for anyone who wants to stroll through the remains of its streets and recreate how the ancient Romans lived.
 This tour starts in the centre of Rome, where you will board a private bus and head straight to the archaeological park of Pompeii.

 Why I recommend this tour: It is the most comfortable and convenient option to travel to Pompeii from Rome with everything organised.
-Guided tour, lunch, transport and entrance fees are included in the price.
+Guided tour, transport and entrance fees are included in the price.

 Why is it worth going to Pompeii from Rome?

-Although Rome is an open-air museum and was the epicentre of Roman civilisation, it is worth going to Pompeii to find out how they lived.
+Although Rome is an open-air museum and was the epicentre of Roman civilisation, it is worth going to Pompeii to see how they lived.
 The layout of its streets, the structure of its dwellings, its places of worship and leisure...
 All this and more can be found in one of the most important archaeological parks in the world and a UNESCO World Heritage Site.

 If you like history, architecture or art, don't hesitate to come here and soak up everything there is to see and learn about.
 From discovering what happened in Pompeii to admiring - from its ruins - the imposing Vesuvius, the volcano that changed everything.
-And if you're still not convinced, don't hesitate to check out my article on whether Pompeii is worth visiting from Rome.
+And if you are still not convinced, don't hesitate to check out my article on whether Pompeii is worth visiting from Rome.

-Interesting details about the excursions to Pompeii
+Useful details about excursions to Pompeii

 - Distance from Rome to Pompeii: 242 kilometres